 Questions/clarifications (input from Andreas)

+=> first implementations need diameter, interworking via 3GPP SCEF API with oneM2M is much more desirable for a wider market also for makers….?

-What are the main WP messages for equipment providers?
+What are the main WP messages for equipment providers? => Certification!
+Market scale!, common IoT platform like operating system (Andorid for IoT). => There was a GSMA WP proposing a light weight Operating System.

 oneM2M interworking with NB-IoT, LTE-M, EC-GSM-IoT